-Campaign financial reports may not be filed prior to the end of the reporting period regardless of activity or inactivity.
+Campaign financial reports cannot be filed prior to the end of the reporting period regardless of activity or inactivity.

-- c) Any report deemed incomplete by the SOE Office will be accepted on a conditional basis and the campaign treasurer will be notified by the SOE Office of why the report is deemed to be incomplete. - d) The SOE Office may notify the campaign treasurer of the incomplete report by: - (1) Registered mail explaining why the report is incomplete and giving 3 days from receipt of the notice to file an addendum to the report providing all information necessary to complete the report. - (2) Telephone that the report is incomplete and request the information necessary to complete the report. - (3) If the report is not completed within 3 days of the telephone call the SOE Office will send the campaign treasurer a notice by registered mail explaining why the report is incomplete and giving 3 days from receipt of the notice to file an amendment to the report providing all information necessary to complete the report.
+- c) Any report deemed incomplete by the SOE Office will be accepted on a conditional basis and the campaign treasurer will be notified by the SOE Office of why the report is deemed to be incomplete. - d) The SOE Office will notify the campaign treasurer of the incomplete report by: - (1) Email (with read receipt) explaining why the report is incomplete and giving 7 days from receipt of the notice to file an addendum to the report providing all information necessary to complete the report. - (2) In addition to email, telephone that the report is incomplete and request the information necessary to complete the report. - (3) Fines will be applied if the report is not completed within 7 days of the receipt of the email or cert. mail explaining why the report is incomplete by filing an amendment to the report providing all information necessary to complete the report.